Investment Home Purchase Mortgage Lending Guidelines

 - Only 75% of the market rental income will be used as additional income to qualify for investment home mortgage loan

-- Some mortgage lenders will go up to 85% of the market rental income for mortgage qualification purposes
+Some lenders will go up to 85% of the market rental income for mortgage qualification purposes.

 Owner Occupied Home To Investment Home

 Many homeowners who currently own an owner-occupied residence and intend on purchasing another owner-occupied residence wonder if they can rent out their current owner-occupied residence and use it as an investment home.

 - Home Buyers can do this, no problem

 However, the new home buyer will need to qualify for both mortgages:

 - The current owner-occupied home mortgage and housing expenses